gustavoaguilar/money/README.md

 # money
-A very simple money manager
+A very simple money manager.

+The purpose of this project is to learn programing.